joshika39/yozora/README.md

 update # This will update the base packages

 update <collection-name> # This will update the specified collection

+update --list # This will list all the available collections
 ```

 ### Notes